 Music and Dance: The prospect of their child having regular access to noisy objects like tambourines and recorders may make some parents shudder, but these can be the foundation for further (sweeter-sounding) musical exploration later in life.
 Also, expose your child to as many different kinds of music as possible.
 Take advantage of free or low-priced music and dance concerts in your local community.
 You never know what genre or instrument will inspire them.

 Interaction: One of the best things you can do for your child is sit down on the floor with them and play and build together.
 Allow them to guide the activities—don’t structure things too much or tell them that’s “not how things work” or how exactly their block castle should look.
 By simply listening to their ideas and asking questions to help them come to their own conclusions, you’re showing them that their creativity is important and encouraging them to keep at it.
 You’re also helping them build language and cooperation skills.

 Questions and Answers: Children are sponges.
 They soak up everything around them with wonder and imagination.
-They ask so many questions in a day that many parents get tired of the “whys” and “hows” and “whens,” losing patience and giving short non-answers.
-But questioning is one of the most important components of creativity, which means that as difficult as it is sometimes, you should try to rejoice in the non-stop interrogation.
+They ask so many questions in a day that many parents tire of the “whys” and “hows” and “whens,” losing patience and giving short non-answers.
+But the questioning is one of the most important components of creativity, so as difficult as it is sometimes, try to rejoice in the non-stop interrogation.
 It means that your child is thirsting for answers.
 You can also ask more questions to inspire further inquiry.
 Ask things like, “Why do you think the rainbow is made of so many colors?” or “What does that __ make you think of?”
 There’s nothing wrong with also providing an answer for the things they ask, but try to inspire their own questions and imagination first.